 Effects of a Charge-Off

-The Fair Credit Reporting Act allows charge-offs to stay on your credit report for up to seven years.
+According to the FTC, charge-offs to stay on your credit report for up to seven years.
 Therefore, your credit report will identify charge-offs established for debts you owed for a lengthy period of time.
 Because they show that you failed to pay your debts on time, charge-offs are treated negatively by credit reporting agencies, resulting in your credit score and creditworthiness being reduced.

 Fox News reports that any portion of a debt excused by either the credit card company or the collection agency to which the debt was sold can be considered taxable income if it is over $600.